 Have you ever wondered what’s inside a USB?
-Have you ever been baffled at how this compact piece of technology, small enough to fit in the palm of your hand, can hold so much information?
 You may not have the means or the time to crack open a flash drive and see what’s inside, but we do.
 We’ve taken apart our fair share of flash drives and seen what makes them tick.

 All USB drives are comprised of five essential components.
-Without them, a flash drive could not hope to function.
 These five components are:

 - Standard USB Plug